oktadev/okta-react-login-example/README.md

 # React Login Examples

-This repository contains three different login examples.
+This repository contains three different login examples (Okta-hosted, Sign-In Widget, and custom login form).
 Please read [A Quick Guide to React Login Options](https://developer.okta.com/blog/2020/12/16/react-login) to see how it was created.

 **Prerequisites:**